Let’s Make The Web Faster

 This entry has been written by Jens the Web Developer.

-Dennis Hwang, the head of the webmaster team, wasn’t alone in supporting this initiative.
-I’m happy to add that Google webmasters made several contributions to code.google.com/speed, including articles and videos:
+Dennis Hwang, the head of the Webmaster Team (my team), wasn’t alone in pushing this initiative.
+I’m happy to add that Google webmasters made several contributions to code.google.com/speed, including the following articles and videos: